Home / Resume / Hospitality / Resort (No Experience)

 When should I apply for seasonal resort jobs?

 Apply 3 to 6 months before the season starts.
-Summer resort hiring typically begins in January or February.
+Summer resort hiring typically begins in January or February, and winter and ski-resort hiring ramps up in late summer and early fall.

 What entry-level resort positions are available?

-Activities staff, pool attendant, bellhop, housekeeping, food runner, and guest services associate are all common entry-level resort roles.
+Activities staff, recreation attendant, pool or beach attendant, kids-club counselor, bellhop, guest services associate, and food runner are all common entry-level resort roles designed as first jobs.

 Build Your Resort Resume Now